 One of the biggest challenges modern firms face during any transition phase is the resistance of their staff members to change.
 BIM adoption is a major shift from your existing model that will require support from all the stakeholders.
 Most importantly, your staff members, management, and support teams must be open to the idea of BIM adoption and overcoming barriers to BIM adoption in the AEC industry.

 Change management is something an organization should prepare when thinking about BIM implementation.
 This can be effectively done by:

 - Understanding the BIM process thoroughly.
 This might involve appointing two or more individuals from your team to learn more about BIM and how the process works.
 This self-induced training might encourage everyone within the organization for a seamless transition to a BIM-based process.

 - Communicating change through appropriate channels is also an important part of dealing with resistance.
-As humans are susceptible to the idea of change, making them understand the importance of BIM adoption thoroughly through a clear vision will make them more comfortable to the idea.
+As humans are susceptible to the idea of change, making them understand the importance of BIM adoption thoroughly through a clear vision will make them more comfortable with the idea.

-- Creating a change management plan that documents the workflows, training requirements and schedule and support plan.
+- Creating a change management plan that documents the workflows, training requirements, and schedule and support plan.